For the second installment of CIO’s NextGen list, we’re inviting asset owners and managers to champion the brightest rising stars of the industry.

 Asset owners and managers can make nominations, but those selected must work for asset owners.

 This is not just an ego boost for these individuals.
 As with our previous Forties, NextGens have been able to break the glass ceilings and enter the upper echelons of the industry.

 When she was featured last June, Jenny Chan was the senior investment officer for the Doris Duke Charitable Foundation, an organization she worked at for 11 years.
 By August, she had been named CIO of the Children’s Hospital of Philadelphia.
 The same can be said for Mark Shulgan, the new growth equity managing director at OMERS, who was the senior portfolio manager for thematic investing at the Canada Pension Plan Investment Board (CPPIB) at the time of his profile.
-Charles Wu, another previous NextGen, was promoted to deputy CIO of Australia’s State Super earlier this year.
+Charles Wu, another previous NextGen, was promoted to Australia’s State Super earlier this year.